 Hereby establishes the agreement between BCSGA and BC Office of Student Life for the arrangement of knowledgeable and informative individuals to arrive and speak at Bakersfield College.

 Administration

-The Office of Student Life will manage and arrange the arrival of these speakers by the amount of funding given in that present time.
+The Office of Student Life will manage the Distinguished Speaker Series (also known as DSS) as needed in consultation with BCSGA and the BC Administration.

-If needed, the Office of Student Life will arrange and confirm speakers as needed.
+The Office of Student Life may hire students and professional staff to ensure the operations of this agreement are to the best of its ability.

 Definition